grammyjs/website/site/docs/hosting/supabase.md

 Your Supabase Edge Function is now working.
 All that's left to do is to tell Telegram where to send the updates.
 You can do this by calling `setWebhook`.
-For example, open a new tab in your browser and visit this URL.
+For example, open a new tab in your browser and visit this URL:

 ```plaintext
 https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=https://<PROJECT_NAME>.functions.supabase.co/telegram-bot?secret=<BOT_TOKEN>
 ```

 Replace `<BOT_TOKEN>` with your real bot token.
-Also replace the second occurrence of `<BOT_TOKEN>` with your real bot token.
+Also, replace the second occurrence of `<BOT_TOKEN>` with your real bot token.
 Replace `<PROJECT_NAME>` with the name of your Supabase project.

 You should now see this in your browser window.